mage-os/devdocs/cli-commands.md

 ### `maintenance:disable`

 The `maintenance:disable` command in Magento 2 is used to disable maintenance mode for your Magento store.
-When you execute this command, it turns off the maintenance page that informs visitors about the temporary unavailability of the store due to maintenance activities.
-This action allows your store to resume normal operations and be accessible to customers once again.

 Example usage: